thatvirtualboy/horizon-linux-vm/README.md

-# Horizon Linux VM
+# Horizon Linux VM - dev branch
 Optimized Ubuntu Template for VMware Horizon 7

 ### This project is now [published as a VMware Fling](https://labs.vmware.com/flings/horizon-ova-for-ubuntu).
 Please visit the Flings site to get the latest build.

 Ubuntu Desktop is the perfect Virtual Desktop Infrastructure (VDI) alternative to Windows for VDI Admins who are looking to move away from a Windows-centric desktop delivery.
 With an infrastructure utilizing VMware Horizon 7, this pre-packaged OVA aims to ease the setup and configuration of a Ubuntu Template VM, especially for Windows Admins that aren’t familiar with a Linux desktop.
 This OVA allows for two configurations: